 The coffee’s body and chocolate flavor come from the African Robusta beans.
 The Brazilian Arabica coffee beans provide the aroma and more body to your drink.

 The medium roast blend of Qualita Rossa is perfect with milk-based drinks paired with biscotti, croissants, and other bread.

 It has a warm, golden cream color with notes of chocolate and dried fruit that will surely energize your day.

-You can be sure that each Lavazza coffee bag is imported from Italy, where the roasting process is completed.
+They import each Lavazza coffee bag from Italy, where the roasting process takes place.